- We strive to provide complete care for our patients. Learn more about all the services we provide.

 - Don't ever leave 'FLUFFY' in the car.
 Some pets have a difficult time regulating their body temperature so take your pet with you or leave them at home during shopping trips

 - Avoid Antifreeze!
-This is still a risk during Winter months because cars tend to leak and overheat more.
+This is always a risk during warm months because cars tend to leak and overheat more.
 Pets find it delicious and even very small amounts are poisonous to dogs and cats.
 So use caution with walking your dog or letting your outdoor cat roam the streets.

 Xylitol is a white, crystalline sugar alcohol that is used as a sugar substitute sweetener in many products.
 In the United States, the use of xylitol has grown rapidly over the last few years.
 It is increasingly found in sugar-free gum, candy, and foods.
 It is also available in granulated form for baking.
 It is popular among diabetics and those on low-carbohydrate diets.
 It also is increasingly being included in toothpastes and other oral hygiene products due to its anti-cavity properties.
 Xylitol may be listed on product labels using other synonyms, such as Eutrit, Kannit, Newtol, Xylite, Torch, or Xyliton.